hashkat/hashkat/docs/visualization.md

 ### visualize.py

-You can visualize your networks using the above manner by running the script in the **hashkat** directory *visualize.py* by entering the command after running a network simulation:
+You can visualize and analyze your networks in the above manner by running the script in the **hashkat** directory *visualize.py*, by entering in the command after running a network simulation:

 `./visualize.py`

-Running this script will not only produce a plot of your network using Networkx, but it will save that plot to a file named *graph.svg*, and run all of the analysis steps we discussed above
+Running this script will not only produce a plot of your network using Networkx, but it will also save that plot to a file named *graph.svg*.
+This script will also run the analysis functions and algorithms discussed above on your network.

 ### Explore

-Though we discuss using Gephi in much greater detail in this documentation, you are encouraged to also analyze your networks using Networkx, to have a better understanding on all the ways in which you can analyze the data you've collected from running ***#k@***.
+Though we discuss using Gephi in much greater detail in this documentation, you are encouraged to also analyze your networks using Networkx.
+This documentation only scratches the surface of all that you can do using Networkx, but you are encouraged to explore all of its features and functionalities to have a firm grasp on all the ways in which you can analyze the data you've collected from running ***#k@***.